shyladharu/statingdemo/README.md

-# statingdemo
+# startingdemo
-this is my first reoository
+this is my first repository
 <br>
 author-dharani